licnep/EDFdocs/README.md

 ![Step 3](img/step3.png)

-Choose the folder you want to work on.
+Choose the folder containing the files you want to work on.
 Name the shared folder "share", and activate automount.

 ![Step 4](img/step4.png)